dayton-outar/smpl/SPECIFICATION.md

 ```
 ### 2.2 Statements and Expressions

-Table 4 lists the keywords ofsmpland their purposes.
+Table 4 lists the keywords of SMPL and their purposes.
-Identifiers insmplmust contain at least one non-digit character, and may not begin with the
+Identifiers in SMPL must contain at least one non-digit character, and may not begin with the
 character#.
 Identifiers may not contain parentheses, brackets, braces, any of the quote characters,
 the comma, the colon nor any of the operator symbols.
-The following are all legalsmplidentifiers:
+The following are all legal SMPL identifiers:
 foo,bar1,1bar,ba1r,foo!,bar?,fo#o,foo.bar.
 The following are illegal identifiers: #bar, 12 ,
 (foo),{bar},[baz],foo,bar,foo:bar.
 Function calls are denoted by the function name followed immediately by a sequence of comma-
 separated argument expressions enclosed in parentheses.
 The following expressions are all legal
 function calls:f(a, b),g(),foo(a, b, c, d).
-smplunderstands the following common binary operators:
+SMPL understands the following common binary operators:

 - Arithmetic operators:+, -, *, /, %
 - Bitwise operators:&, |, ~